-This project seemed inevitable after our BB-8 costume using the same materials.
-This project is actually simpler than the costume because I was able to just use wire bracket that came with the paper lantern to expand them.
+This Star Wars paper crafts idea seemed inevitable after our BB-8 costume using the same materials.
+This project is actually simpler than the costume because I was able to just use the standard wire bracket that came with the paper lantern to expand them.

 Plus when I made the costume I had to sort of “wing” the patterns on BB-8 based on images from the Sphero BB-8 toy.
 Luckily BB-8 projects are quite popular now and I found a baker who shared the templates she created to make an incredible BB-8 cake!